elabftw/elabdoc/doc/contributing.rst

 * FilesystemErrorException, same as DatabaseErrorException but for file operations
 * For the rest, the error is logged and a generic error message is shown to user
 * Code should throw an Exception as soon as something goes wrong
-* Exceptions should not be catched in the code (models), only in the controllers
+* Exceptions should not be caught in the code (models), only in the controllers
 * Instead of returning bool, functions should throw exception if something goes wrong.
 This removes the need to check for return value in consuming code (something often forgotten!)

 Making a gif